DavidJCobb/DovahKit/TODO/Sustain Phase 1/breaking up god objects like DovahKitCore.md

 }
 ```

-That acutally works.
+That actually works.
 Qt signals are literally just functions that, when called, invoke signal handlers; and if those functions aren't made protected or private, then anything can just... call them.

 This will allow us to add new accessors to the subsystem without forcing a rebuild of every source file that needs the signals.